jbowles/jbowles/README.md

 * Marginal gains add up.
 * Too much planning is procrastinating.
 * If you can't measure it, you don't understand it.

+## A Note on Skill and Talent
+`Talent` is capacity, `skill` is praxis (putting practice into application).
+You don't need talent to become a highly skilled person, but you might need to invest a lot more time.
+On the other hand, talent won't get you anywhere unless you put in the effort.
+Talent is a false equivalence with skill, nor does it equate with interest or passion.